skupperproject/skupper-ansible/skupper/network/roles/skupper_link/README.md

   - host: <inventory host>
     name: <optional link name>
     cost: <optional cost value>
+    token: <optional static token yaml>
 ```

 Before executing this role, make sure that the skupper_token role was also
 executed as that role will save the tokens as a host variable, so the host
 variable must be populated before skupper can create links to a given site.

+In case you have a static token to use, then you don't need to invoke the
+skupper_token role previously.
+But when defining links using statically
+provided tokens, make sure to add a name to the link.

 Dependencies
 ------------